 Construction of the initial on-site phase (62 units) of the Waterman Gardens revitalization project (the second RAD conversion project) broke ground in May, 2016 and was completed and occupied as of September, 2017.
-The new development will eventually include over 400 mixed-income housing units as well as commercial/community facilities intended to provide employment and training opportunities supporting HACSB's MTW initiatives.
+The new community, now called Arrowhead Grove, will eventually include over 400 mixed-income housing units as well as commercial/community facilities intended to provide employment and training opportunities supporting HACSB's MTW initiatives.
 Housing affordability remains the primary focus for the development as well as revitalization of the broader neighborhood, as evidenced by the initial RAD application which supported the development of the 75-unit Valencia Vista (aka Val9) Apartments on an adjacent site (completed and occupied in 2016).
 HACSB and its developer partner have planned a mix of RAD and project-based voucher units with substantial funding secured through Low Income Housing Tax Credits.
-The existing 252 ACC units will be replaced on a one-for-one basis (transitioned to RAD project-based vouchers) over the course of the multiple-phase redevelopment.
+The existing 252 ACC units are being replaced on a one-for-one basis (transitioned to RAD project-based vouchers) over the course of the multiple-phase redevelopment.
+The second on-site phase (184 units) received allocations of low income housing tax credits and tax exempt bonds along with a \$20 million dollar infusion of state of California Affordable Housing and Sustainable Communities (AHSC) program funds by the end of 2018.
+This funding enables construction to start by mid-2019 on the final phase of the RAD conversion project at Waterman Gardens.

-In 2018 we continued pre-development and development work associated with subsequent construction phases of the Waterman Gardens redevelopment project, as well as the second phase of construction at the Redlands-Lugonia site (AMP 150, sites 01, 8, & 9).
+In early 2019 we also continued pre-development work (commenced preparation of construction documents), for the second phase of construction at the Redlands-Lugonia site (AMP 150, sites 01, 8, & 9).